City, county restrict building access

 Furthermore, the city said crews will also report to work to operate and maintain utilities and other essential services.

-The city also encourages residents to pay their utilizes at the following drobox locations: City of Fallon’s parking lot on South Carson Street; Stillwater Plaza parking lot at 2105 West Williams Avenue; CC Communications parking lots either at 1750 West Williams Avenue or 879 South Maine Street.
+The city also encourages residents to pay their utilizes by phone, at fallonnevada.gov/residents/utilities or the following drobox locations: City of Fallon’s parking lot on South Carson Street; Stillwater Plaza parking lot at 2105 W. Williams Ave.; CC Communications parking lots either at 1750 W. Williams Ave. or 879 S. Maine St.

-Residents may also monitor the city’s website (fallonnevada.gov), Facebook page or twitter @CityofFallon for further updates.
+Residents may also monitor the city’s website (fallonnevada.gov), Facebook page or Twitter @CityofFallon for updates.

 Churchill County began restricting access to its buildings on Friday.